Concept Gradient: Concept-based Interpretation Without Linear Assumption: Preliminaries

 \section{Preliminaries}

 \paragraph{Problem definition} In this paper we use $f:\R^d \rightarrow \R^k$ to denote the machine learning model to be explained, $x\in \R^d$ to denote input, and $y\in\R^k$ to denote the label.
 For an input sample $\hat{x}\in \R^d$, concept-based explanation aims to explain the prediction $f(\hat{x})$ based on a set of $m$ concepts $\{c_1, \dots, c_m\}$.
 In particular, the goal is to reveal how important is each concept to the prediction.
-Concepts can be given in different ways, but in the most general forms, we can consider concepts as functions mapping from the input space to the concept space, denoted as $g_i: \R^d \rightarrow \R$ for each concept $i$.
+Concepts can be given in different ways, but in the most general forms, we can consider concepts as functions mapping from the input space to the concept space, denoted as $g: \R^d \rightarrow \R$.
 The function can be explicit or implicit.
-For example, morphological features such as cell perimeter and circularity can be given as explicit functions designed by domain experts.
+For example, morphological concepts such as cell perimeter and circularity can be given as explicit functions defined for explaining lung nodule prediction models.
 On the other hand, many concept-based explanations in the literature consider concepts given as a set of examples, which are finite observations from the underlying concept function.
 We further assume $f$ and $g$ are differentiable which follows the standard assumption of gradient-based explanation methods.

-For simplicity we represent all $g_i$ together as a joint function $g:\R^d\rightarrow \R^m$ mapping input to an $m$-dimensional concept space.
-We denote a vector in the concept space as $c\in\R^m$ and $\hat{c} = g(\hat{x})$ is the concept vector for a given instance.
-For each concept function $g_i$, we can define a local concept relevance score $R_{\hat{x}}(i,j)$ to represent how concept $\hat{c}_i$ affects target class prediction $\hat{y}_j = f_j(\hat{x})$.
-Further, by aggregating over all the input instances $\{x_1, \cdots, x_n\}$, we can define a global concept relevance score $R(i,j)$ to represent how a concept $g_i$ affects the target class prediction $y_j$.
+We define a local concept relevance score $R(\hat{x}; f, g)$ to represent how concept $\hat{c}$ affects target class prediction $\hat{y} = f(\hat{x})$ on this particular sample $\hat{x}$.
+Local relevance is useful when analyzing individual data samples (e.g. explain what factors lead to a bank loan application being denied, which may be different from application to application).
+Further, by aggregating over all the input instances of class $y$, $Z_y = \{(x_1, y), \ldots, (x_n, y)\}$, we can define a global concept relevance score $R(Z_y; f, g)$ to represent overall how a concept affects the target class prediction $y$.
+Global relevance can be utilized to grasp an overview of what the model considers importance (e.g. good credit score increases bank loan approval).
 The goal is to calculate concept relevance scores such that the scores reflect the true underlying concept importance, possibly aligned with human intuition.